Limnology and Wetland Management

 INTERNATIONAL EXPERTISE & NETWORKING

-The new programme schedule starts in Vienna (Austria) at BOKU University of Natural Resources and Life Sciences for 4-months, followed by 4-months at Egerton University Njoro (Kenya) and the final 4 months are taught at Institute for Water Education (IHE) in Delft (The Netherlands).
-The academic year is followed by a 6-months research period, which can be carried out either in Austria, Kenya, The Netherlands or home country of the participant.
+The programme schedule starts in Vienna (Austria) at BOKU University of Natural Resources and Life Sciences for 4-months, followed by 4-months at Institute for Water Education (IHE) in Delft (The Netherlands) and the final 4 months are taught at Egerton University Njoro (Kenya).
+The academic year is followed by a 12-months research period, which can be carried out either in Austria, Kenya, The Netherlands or home country of the participant.
 Upon successful completion of the programme a joint Masters degree of the three cooperating universities will be awarded.

 This joint Master programme combines the best parts of the cooperating partners.
 You will study the fundamentals in limnology and applied limnology at the renowned BOKU University, in which the well-known IPGL-programme has been recently integrated into.
+At IHE Delft you will study wetland management and interactions with local livelihood, processes and modelling of ecosystems.
 In Kenya you will investigate unique tropical lakes and rivers, such as Lake Victoria - the world's 2nd largest freshwater lake and the famous Kenyan Rift Valley lakes, which are habitats of millions of flamingos.
 You will be exposed to typical challenges in conservation and management of aquatic ecosystems in developing countries.
-At IHE Delft you will study wetland management and interactions with local livelihood, processes and modelling of ecosystems.
-The instructional part will be concluded by groupwork, which gives you the opportunity to apply the acquired knowledge together with other international students from different disciplines.
-After 12 months of intensive education, you will prepare your M.Sc. research proposal, carry out your research and write your thesis.
-You will be awarded the international joint degree certificate after 18 months.
+The interdisciplinary project and fieldwork will give you the opportunity to apply the acquired knowledge together with other international students.

 For detailed information please go to the official website of the programme coordination: http://www.wau.boku.ac.at/ihg/master-programme/